axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

 * Provide an appearance
 * Mark templates are immutable

+## Mark Roles

+A mark role represents a "logical" course mark that can be assumed by a physical mark when instantiating the course.
+For example, the "Windward Mark (1)" is a role that marks can assume in a course, even different marks in the same race at different times, e.g., in different laps.

+Mark roles can best be imagined as the mark representations in a sailing instructions document where the course diagrams are displayed.
+There, the marks are usually drawn with symbols and have a name and/or short name assigned.

+A mark role has a name (e.g., "Windward Mark") and a short name (e.g., "1").

+The concept of mark roles allows users to swap out marks or mark templates without changing the the effective waypoint sequence.
+Having this, a course template and regatta course may define a compatible waypoint sequence while being based on different mark definitions; hence, such regatta courses can still be "lap-aware" and allow users to easily increase or decrease the number of laps, leading to the course adjustments necessary.

 ## Mark properties

 Mark properties also define the appearance of a mark.
 Despite the appearance it may contain a reference to a tracking device or a fixed mark position.
-They can be used to represent a catalogue of resusable mark definitions to describe real world marks or to supply a box of tracking devices.
+They can be used to represent a catalog of reusable mark definitions to describe real world marks or to supply a reusable set of tracking devices.

 Mark properties have the following properties: